JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_2.md

 The Master was a perfect specimen of human self-control.
 When he was reviled, he reviled not; when he suffered, he uttered no threats; when he was denounced, he simply committed himself to the righteous judgment of the Father.

-"I come with a new message of self-forgetfulness and self-control.
+“I come with a new message of self-forgetfulness and self-control.
 I show you the way of life as revealed to me by my Father in heaven.
-By your love for one another you are to convince the world you have passed from death into life everlasting."
+By your love for one another you are to convince the world you have passed from death into life everlasting.”

 Function of the Indwelling Spirit